qlero/market_data_extraction_tool/README.md

-Desc: Script that downloads intraday (past 5 days), daily (past 5 years) and active calls/puts of publicly traded companies.
+Description: Script that downloads intraday (past 5 days), daily (past 5 years) and active calls/puts of publicly traded companies.

 The companies covered are hardcoded as a list in the script.
 You can, of course, modify it.
 As-is, the script will extract the following tickers' data: